bluekvirus/Stage.js/implementation/HOWTO.md

 Include your libs after `all.js` (or `all.min.js`) in `/implementation/index.html`.

-What's in `/web+`?
+What should I put in `/static`?
 -----------------
+* `/resource` should contain static resources per locale. (xx_XX folder, `/default` for locale independent)
-It contains template 404/500 pages and robot.txt if you need them.
+* `/web+` now contains template 404/500 pages and robot.txt if you need them, they should be put under your web root once the development is done.

 Build for production use